jakubnawacki/weather-app-react/README.md

 Title: Weather-app-react

 Project Decsription:
 project was created to learn react.js.
-App is working loading data about weather.
+App is working by load data about weather.

 Technologies:
 Javascrip / HTML / CSS